 Ravi K. Mallavarapu, MD, a nephrologist interested in living donor kidney transplantation, was inspired to become a doctor by his grandfather.
-If he didn’t purse a career in medicine, Dr. Mallavarapu may have become a naturalist who is involved in the conservation of trees and wildlife.
+If he didn’t pursue a career in medicine, Dr. Mallavarapu may have become a naturalist who is involved in the conservation of trees and wildlife.
 The abundant nature in North Carolina and UNC’s mission were two of the reasons he now finds himself in Chapel Hill.

 What brought you to UNC Medical Center?